valdeezzee/AmesRoom/README.md

 Questionnaire:

 The questions can be answered with yes/no, unless stated otherwise.
+The questions will be answered one after the other without going back to previous questions.

-- Perception of Immersion into a VR environment
+> Perception of Immersion into a VR environment

-> I had the feeling of being inside a virtual, 3D room/environment.
+> - I had the feeling of being inside a virtual, 3D room/environment.
-> I had the feeling of a 2D/picture-like presentation only.
+> - I had the feeling of a 2D/picture-like presentation only.
-> The environment felt like it could be touched.
+> - The environment felt like it could be touched.
-> It seemed realistic.
+> - It seemed realistic.
-> It almost made me forget that I am in a real room/laboratory.
+> - It almost made me forget that I am in a real room/laboratory.

->
+> Operating in VR

--

-> The ball-throwing procedure is easy to understand
+> - The ball-throwing procedure is easy to understand
+> - I had no problems operating with the hand-held controllers.
+> - It was hard to do repeatable ball shots on the same basket.

+> Depth Perception:

+> - The depth impression was realistic.
+> - The presented objects were realistic in size.
+> - The presented objects were realistic in behavior.
+> - I was able to roughly estime the distance from me towards the baskets.
+> - It was equally hard to score on both baskets.
+> - Both baskets had the same distance to me.
+> - The left basket was roughly ___ ft away (insert estimated distance).
+> - The right basket was roughly ___ ft away (insert estimated distance).
->
+> -

 ((Dr. Kider wants to know: What experiment did we set up, what do we want to measure, how do we measure it, how do we document it??))